 Being able to say “Hey, when we got together you told me you were ready to follow where I lead” if a situation arises is much better than having nothing to reference back to.
 This is the part where I show them the camp schedule and the leader expectations and give them time to look it over so they can be fully informed.

-Here are some others I might throw in in different circumstances:
+Here are some others I might throw in under different circumstances:

 - How does your student feel about you coming on the trip?